savwiley/resources/README.md

 * [Unsplash](https://unsplash.com/images/stock) - another large, searchable collection
 * [Pixabay](https://pixabay.com/) - another large, searchable collection
 * [FreePik](https://www.freepik.com/) - and another one, but requires an account for full access
+* [MorgueFile](https://morguefile.com/) - and another one, be wary of ShutterStock ads trying to trick you

 ### :wrench: Image Editors